Sex education in the United States: Elementary school

 Traditionally, schools have begun teaching sex education in fifth and sixth grade, focusing primarily on puberty and reproductive anatomy and physiology.
 Sex education in these grades is often referred to as puberty education in order to reflect the emphasis on preparing children for the changes that all humans experience as they develop into adults.
 Little data is available for how much sex education is taught in elementary, but increasing numbers of schools are beginning developmentally appropriate sex education beginning in kindergarten in alignment with the National Sexuality Education Standards (NSES).

 Public opinion

 There have been numerous studies on the effectiveness of both approaches, and conflicting data on American public opinion.
 Public opinion polls conducted over the years have found that the majority of Americans favor broader sex education programs over those that teach only abstinence, although abstinence educators recently published poll data with the opposite conclusion.
 The poll sponsored by the National Abstinence Education Association (now called Ascend) and conducted by Zogby International reported information that has not been replicated in methodologically sound surveys.
-However, reports done by NPR in conjunction with the Kaiser Family Foundation and the Kennedy School of Government, found that 93 percent of Americans support sex education in schools, in one way or another.
+However, reports by NPR in conjunction with the Kaiser Family Foundation and the Kennedy School of Government found that 93 percent of Americans support sex education in schools, in one form or another.

 Experts at University of California, San Francisco also encourage sex educators to include oral sex and emotional concerns as part of their curriculum.
 Their findings also support earlier studies that conclude: